 How might we design out homelessness?

-State Library of Queensland (SLQ) is challenging leading designers to step outside their comfort zone and apply their way of thinking in new contexts.
+SLQ is challenging leading designers to step outside their comfort zone and apply their way of thinking in new contexts.

 Think Outside is a new talk series at SLQ, which invites local, national and international designers and design thinkers to contemplate a problem outside their area of expertise, offering new and unexpected solutions for discussion.